Managing Exam Stress - Symptoms, Influences, Helps to Relieve Child as a Parent

 - Fresh Healthy Food- Fruits that may be rich in vitamins and proteins such as leafy vegetables and fresh fruits are recommended as they facilitate in keeping the mind and body alert and full of energy.
 Also one may want to avoid junk food as it gives a sudden rush of sugar and then fall away very soon leaving the person tired, distracted and craving for more.

-- Relaxation techniques- Introduction of the child to some of the relaxation techniques may have a longer lasting impact to curb exam stress.
+- Relaxation techniques- Introduction of the child to some of the relaxation techniques may have a long-lasting impact to curb exam stress.
 These could be anything from chanting a relaxing mantra to taking a walk outside.

 - Help them unwind- It is very important to unwind after a long and serious day.
 It could be as simple as recording your child’s favorite program on TV and watching it later or a bowl of popcorn and soup to go with some light music.